munoztd0/Hitchhikers_guide_to_the_brain/index.md

 Better BibTex https://github.com/retorquere/zotero-better-bibtex/releases
 right click on the '.xpi' and chose'save link as'
 Now form Zotero go to 'Tools' -> 'Add-ons' and under the gear icon choose 'Install add-on from fille..'
-Browse to where you saved the '.xpi' file and that's it!
+Browse to where you saved the '.xpi' file and that's it! #ThankLaviniaForThisOne